jawira/blog.jawira.com/_posts/2025-11-28-installing-composer-with-ansible.md

 I recently had to install Composer on multiple machines, Ansible was the right tool for the job.
-Ansible was the right tool for the job.
 Ansible is a well-known provisioning tool where all configuration is written in simple Yaml files, and the target machines don't need any client installed.

 In this post I will walk through the Ansible _role_ I created to install Composer.